TRUVADA for PrEP®

 The first study followed adult

 During the studies, all participants were told to use safer sex practices, including condoms.
 They also received monthly HIV testing and counseling.
-In the end, it was determined that TRUVADA for PrEP, used together with safer sex practices, helped reduce the chances of HIV infection in both groups that were studied compared to those taking a placebo (sugar pill).
+In the end, it was determined that TRUVADA for PrEP helped reduce the chances of HIV infection in both groups that were studied compared to those taking a placebo (sugar pill).

 In both studies, people with TRUVADA in their body* were less likely to get HIV.
 But keep in mind that this kind of analysis, called a "post-hoc analysis," should be interpreted with caution because it was not one of the original goals of either study.